w-tv/cicero-dev/README.md

 Certain features of the app, such as the performance information, are only available to be seen by admins.
 These are known as "admin mode" features, and you should always use is_admin to check if someone is an admin — or one of the other specialized functions with admin in the name, like admin_box.

 Other features of the app are experimental, and are only available to be seen by admins, but on a temporary basis — they will eventually be approved for normal users as well, or scrapped.
 You should use the function are_experimental_features_enabled for these.
 Technically, these are all "to⁠do" items, in that eventually they should all be turned into some other type of feature, or removed, and you can grep for are_experimental_features_enabled in the code to find out which ones need to be approved or whatever.
 Please note that a possible future for an experimental feature is being turned into a permanent, admin-only feature; you **can** have the "best" of both worlds 🥳, if you want.

+## Nulls in the database

+Cicero endeavors to never write any nulls to the database.
+Since null is the implicit value in the database, writing explicit values instead (usually a string like "not asked" or something) lets us know that absences are intentional.
+This allows for easier detection of bugs in code that writes to the database, or erroneous data entry.
+(If you see a null?
+That's a bug.)
+As of 2025-03-11 (update this number when necessary 🙂) this should be true, so new entries can be expected to enjoy this property, but the database has not been fixed retroactively, unless it was extremely easy to do so.

 ## Certain points of code style.